akyriako/typesense-operator/README.md

       1. the _Typesense node_ itself based on the image provided in the `specs`
       2. the _Typesense node metrics exporter_ (as a sidecar), based on the image provided in the `spec.metricsSpec`
     - provision Typesense services (headless & discovery `Services`),
-    - actively discover and update Typesense's nodes list (quorum configuration mounted as `NodesListConfigMap`),
+    - actively discover and update Typesense's nodes list (quorum configuration mounted as `ConfigMap`),
     - place claims for Typesense `PersistentVolumes`
     - _optionally_ expose Typesense API endpoint via an `Ingress`
     - _optionally_ provision one or multiple instances (one per target URL) of DocSearch as `Cronjobs`